EloiStree/CodeLabXR/README.md

 This project is a Godot project and is coded from within the headset.

+### Code Tournament

+#### VR Games Tournament

+> Learn code by playing perpetual touranement games.

+I love ogame concept and CodingGame tournament.
+Expect me to create some coding game tournament.
+- Train in the CodeLabXR by loading your code in the local game.
+- Optionally, load opponent code (at your own risk) in your local game.
+- Submit your code to unranked server.
+- Submit your code to ranked server.

+#### Input Tournament

+> Learn to code by competing in speedrun and challenge tournaments based on games.

+**The concept:**

+* Four screens are streamed on Discord for all participants.
+* An input-hack door is provided through an RSA or ECC key.
+* Any attempt to hack the computer results in a permanent ban.
+  * (The input system has administrator rights on the computer.)
+* A telemetry server may be provided in some cases.

 ## Previous Courses on the Topic
 * https://github.com/EloiStree/2026_05_11_workshop_hello_godot_xr
 * https://github.com/EloiStree/2026_03_20_workshop_hello_micro_bit